 When previously, they would make loops only for musicians and producers who had skills, they started making them so that anyone could use them.

 They labelled the key.
 They labelled the tempo and instead of making a bunch of random loops that you’d have to fit into or create a song around by playing in all the instruments, they created full songs to fit the loops and then chopped those elements up into loops.
-So what you were left with, was an actual song, in parts that you could re-arrange in a folder of ‘loops’.
+So what you were left with, was an actual song, in parts that you could re-arrange in a folder of ‘loops’, which they call a ‘construction kit’.
 Now they had a new market.
 Any idiot.

 Why None of Them Are Music Producers & What Does a Music Producer Actually Do?